Table of Contents[Hide][Show]

 A young Spanish Conquistador, Juan Rodrigues Cabrillo explored the New World claiming land for Spain.
-After settling in Guatamala with a family, Cabrillo build a successful business in ship building with skills learned in Spain.
+After settling in Guatemala with a family, Cabrillo built a successful business in ship building with skills learned in Spain.

 In 1542, Cabrillo set out to sail north of New Spain (Mexico) in the Voyage of Discovery.
 His ship and crew landed in California at the San Diego Bay before heading farther north, claiming land for Spain.

 Harsh conditions forced Cabrillo and his crew to winter on the Channel Islands in California.
-Where Cabrillo died after an injury though his ship and crew continued on to Oregon during the expedition.
+Cabrillo died here after an injury, but his ship and crew continued on to Oregon during the expedition.

 Walk through the Age of Exploration display to learn about the journey.
 Don’t miss the statue of Juan Cabrillo.

 Stop by the Old Point Loma Lighthouse, restored to its 1880s appearance.
 Learn the role of lighthouses along the West Coast.

 Soon after California gained its U.S. statehood, the national government decided to build lighthouses up and down the California coast.
 With a string of eight lighthouses, including San Francisco’s Alcatraz Island, the lighthouses improved the safety around the busy shipping ports.